-- Declaration stating that the foreign venture capital investor (FVCI) shall not make investment in any area listed in the Third Schedule to SEBI (Foreign Venture Capital Investors) Regulations, 2000
+- Declaration stating that the foreign venture capital investor (FVCI) shall not make an investment in any area listed in the Third Schedule to SEBI (Foreign Venture Capital Investors) Regulations, 2000

 - Declaration of “Fit and Proper Person” criteria as per regulation.

 On compliance of above requirements including the Fit and Proper Person Regulations, 2004 and necessary approvals have been granted by RBI, SEBI will issue a letter stating the same and on payment of requisite fees as per Second Schedule to Regulations, SEBI will grant a certificate of registration in Form B as a Foreign Venture Capital Investor.